manuiade/gcp-batch-lro-workflow/README.md

 ![](/architecture.png)

-Read the articles <link> to more details on the conceptual overview on the proposed solution.
+Read my [Medium article](https://medium.com/@iaderosa.it/long-running-operations-on-gcp-with-cloud-batch-and-cloud-workflow-eea93f1e911c) to more details on the conceptual overview on the proposed solution.

 ## Env vars